Robpol86/robpol86.com/docs/posts/2022/2022-06-30-server-cabinet.md

 I can't find any right angle adapters for the LC/UPC fiber patch cables!

 It took me a couple of years of off and on searching and buying to finally find some rails that actually fit inside the cabinet.
-The only downside to the rails is that my rack is a bit louder than before since I no longer have the rubber feet absorbing the vibration of my spinning hard drives.
+The only downside is that my rack is a bit louder than before since I no longer have the rubber feet absorbing the vibration of my spinning hard drives.
 It's not too bad though.

 ## Items Used